UpperCod/rollup-plugin-import-url/README.md

 Import ESM modules from URL for local use and be processed by rollup, allowing to apply tree-shaking on non-local resources.

+**If the module to be imported has local dependencies, these dependencies will be used**.

 ## Example

 ```js